msoutopico/omegat-bootcamp/README.md

 Each video should include, in the comments, a link to the lesson in text, with screenshots (on github).
 And the lesson in text should include a link to the video.

 The whole course should be available as a PDF document or EPUB ebook.

+how to add capstan icon to the bottom right of a video?